News & Visitor Information at the Center at Glastonbury

 Visitors will find hands-on exhibits, wildlife mounts, interpretive natural history exhibits, a bird-watching station, small live animals, a reference library and a nature store.
 The grounds surrounding the Center contain the Four Seasons Wildlife Garden, an aviary housing our non-releasable raptors, bird feeders and a picnic area.

-The Center is adjacent to the 48-acre town-owned Earle Park, with its forest trails and scenic vistas of Tom’s Pond, meadows, and bluffs overlooking Holland Brook, and culminating at the Connecticut river.
+The Center is adjacent to the 49.7-acre town-owned Earle Park, with its forest trails and scenic vistas of Tom’s Pond, meadows, and bluffs overlooking Holland Brook, and culminating at the Connecticut River.
 The park is home to a maturing forest of beech, tulip, and red oak trees and contains the state champion bitternut hickory tree.
-There are trails for hiking, cross-country skiing, and horseback riding (trail maps are available).
+There are trails for hiking, cross-country skiing, and horseback riding; scroll down for more info, maps & guide.

 Glastonbury’s Outdoor Aviary Is Home to these Raptors